 Controlled and banned items

-Advisory warning for travellers to Hong Kong (including transit passengers)
+Advisory warning for customers travelling to or transiting through Hong Kong

 There are certain items that you are welcome to bring on board provided you follow our guidelines.
 Because we only fly to airports with thorough security checks, your items will be confiscated if they do not meet the requirements.
 Please read carefully over our advice to ensure your luggage complies with the regulations.